What you will study

 Block 4: Carbon

 The fourth block focuses on the challenge of carbon and how it changes form and location over a variety of timescales from the geological to the everyday.
-You will learn how and why much of the carbon that formed coal or oil millions of years ago is now being consumed as fossil fuels; of the contribution this makes to global climate change; and about the resulting push both for low carbon technologies and research into planetary technical fixes like geoengineering.
+You'll learn how and why much of the carbon that formed coal or oil millions of years ago is now being consumed as fossil fuels; of the contribution this makes to global climate change; and about the resulting push both for low carbon technologies and research into planetary technical fixes like geoengineering.

 Block 5: Food